sangambaral17/TradeMaster/README.md

 **Walsong TradeMaster® - Transforming Retail, One Transaction at a Time**

-⭐ If you're using TradeMaster in your business, we'd love to hear from you!
+⭐ If you're using Walsong TradeMaster in your business, we'd love to hear from you!

 ---